teo-richard/ucd_aq_proj/research_report.md

 ## 9.2 Key Takeaways

-1. **For researchers**: Exploratory analysis with multiple methods can reveal patterns in data without requiring domain expertise or prior hypotheses.
+1. Exploratory analysis with multiple methods can reveal patterns in data without requiring domain expertise or prior hypotheses.
 Agreement across methods on negative findings (few predictors of absolute WTP) is as informative as agreement on positive findings.
 Machine learning variable selection (Lasso) does not always improve prediction over OLS.

-2. **For policymakers**: Service exposure appears more important than demographic or attitudinal factors in shaping preferences.
+2. Service exposure appears more important than demographic or attitudinal factors in shaping preferences.
 Income and geographic targeting may improve effectiveness.

-3. **For practitioners**: The barrier to preference formation may be awareness and access rather than fundamental differences in service quality perceptions.
+3. The barrier to preference formation may be awareness and access rather than fundamental differences in service quality perceptions.

 ## 9.3 Limitations